primeroIMS/primero/docker/README.md

 ## Deploying - Remote

-There are several ways to deploy remotely.
-I prefer mounting the Docker socket over ssh.
+To deploy remotely, we are going to mount the docker socket of a remote server and then use our local docker tools.
 To mount the socket into your home directory, use the following SSH call.

 ```bash
 ssh -nNT -L $HOME/docker.sock:/var/run/docker.sock user@remoteserver.com